Murmurations in the depth aspect: Introduction

 \item We get a stronger error term if we assume the Generalized Riemann Hypothesis (GRH) for Dirichlet $L$-functions, namely

 This error term is of the same strength as the analogous expression in \cite{bbld}.
-The key difference between our unconditional and conditional results is an application of the Bombieri--Vinogradov theorem in place of GRH.
+The key difference between our unconditional and conditional results is an application of the Bombieri--Vinogradov theorem and a Lindel\"of-on-average estimate in place of GRH.
 However, the error term resulting from the Bombieri--Vinogradov application is weaker than the error term coming from GRH, which leads to the different results.
-We expect that an unconditional analog \cite[Theorem 1.1]{bbld} should hold with an error term in line with Theorem \ref{thm:main}. \end{enumerate} \end{remark}
+We expect that an unconditional analog of \cite[Theorem 1.1]{bbld} should hold with an error term in line with Theorem \ref{thm:main}. \end{enumerate} \end{remark}

 The interpretation of the plots in Figure \ref{fig:murmurations_depth} remains elusive.
-The ``fuzziness'' of the graphs reflects the piecewise nature of the sum inside the integrand.
-As the weight $k$ increases, the oscillations appear to distribute more evenly about the real axis.
-Enlarging the window $E$ appears to bring out a more stable large-scale behavior.
+The plots suggest a robust oscillatory shape for the windows $E=[1,t]$, but they do not point to an obvious simple limiting behavior as either $k$ or $\ell$ varies.
 A better understanding of these observed behaviors would be highly desirable.

 Naturally we would also like to compare this data to empirical data.
 A natural strategy would be to compute $\mathcal{M}_{k,\ell,E}(a)$ using newform data from the LMFDB, which can be accessed through Sage.
 This requires retrieving the Hecke eigenvalues of all elements in a basis $H^{\new}_k(\ell^{a})$.
 However, for large $a$ these data are not precomputed in the LMFDB, so Sage must instead construct the relevant newform spaces during the computation.
 Since this involves explicit modular-forms calculations at large level $\ell^a$, the resulting computations become very expensive and introduce substantial computational overhead.
 As a result, numerical experiments are only feasible for small values of $a$ and do not effectively probe the asymptotic regime we are interested in.